GenericMappingTools/gmt/doc_modern/rst/source/GMT_API.rst

     int GMT_Call_Module (void *API, const char *module, int mode, void *args);

-Here, ``module`` is the name of any of the GMT modules, such as :doc:`psxy` or :doc:`grdvolume`.
+Here, ``module`` is the name of any of the GMT modules, such as :doc:`plot` or :doc:`grdvolume`.
 All GMT modules may be called with one of three sets of ``args`` depending on ``mode``.
 The three modes differ in how the options are passed to the module: